The easy guide to consumption billing (Usage-based pricing)

 Consumption-based billing compared to other models

-Consumption-based billing isn't the only option out there.
-Let's see how it stacks up against some other popular pricing models:
+As you have already seen in the chart, consumption-based billing isn't the only option out there.
+Let's take a much closer look at how it stacks up against some other pricing models:

 Subscription-based pricing